 I've been giving some thought about the casual state of morality in local society.
 I doubt it is any worse than in many other ages, but maybe it is.
 There isn't a metric for this, no gauge that can really be used to measure how defunct society has become at any given time.
 Generally, though, there is a moral defficency that I feel is getting worse, at least in the younger generations.
 Traditionally the church has been responsible for the moral fiber of a community, but is it an absense of 'church'?
 Air1's Brant Hansen has a great interview with author and researcher David Kinnamon about youth leaving the church here : http://soundcloud.com/air1radio/nsff-2-3-12-fin If this topic interests, I recommend listening.
 Within they discuss the church's relavancy in todays culture and, specifically, why young people are leaving the church.

-I think it's more than an absense of religion (Christian or otherwise).
+I think it's more than an absense of religion (Christian or otherwise, almost all religion, afterall, is based on morality).
 I think it's an acceptance and even a tendancy to reward unethical behavior.
 Walking the halls of the University, I overhear a lot (I'm not nosey, just observant).
 Should a story of binge drinking leading to blacking out be accepted?
 Should a one night stand be rewarded with a fist bump?
-These are, unfortunately, as close to many people get to adventure these days and people are generally bored.
+These are, unfortunately, as close as many people get to adventure these days and people are generally bored.
 It's everywhere because it's easy to do.
 There's a general acceptance that these things happens.
 It seems generally this is considered not excellent behavior but not exactly terrible.
 After all, who's being hurt?
 Unfortunately the answer is likely themselves; it's self destruction wether they see it as that or not.
 I could argue pretty successfully that any selfish behavior is ultimately self destructive.
 It cheapens the soul or if 'soul' is too heavy a word, it deadens ones sense of morality.

 I don't have a close for these thoughts, which isn't fair.
 Problems should have solutions.
 I'll end with some bible that should be obvious but doesn't seem to sink into the minds of 'safe' men.
 Psalm 15:4 "Despise the Despicable".
 Hard words, but I think easy going is killing us all.
 Wisdom and courage are needed by those with concern.